happyf-weallareeuropean/cC/readme.md

 cridit Johannes Thyroff(https://github.com/JThyroff/WideGPT).

 ---
-other Reference:

-easy to setup if already had hamm n monkey, just quick copes (with u flycut) n u on fly.

-a free open source chatgpt chromium extension(tempermonkey. safari or webkit base i not try it would work or not but u can try it, whatever what would more complax then on chromium i guess) + hammerspoon, tts locally use macos build in diverse nature voices.

-ChatGPT-related extensions and tools that offer real-time read-aloud features, particularly suitable for macOS.

 the js script realtimely watch n extrect assistant tokens from chatgpt.com ,  then steaming send to lua processe the siri-tts part. like this  instead of wait whole chatgpt resp finish then scroll down to bomtom n navigate corsor to 'read aloud' button n click it got the chatgpt tts every time.